 During lockdown the temptation for many businesses was to meet the need for digital tools for its employees by bringing in the latest shiny tool that they could find.
 Organisations wanted to expediate the digitisation of their People engagement, as well as emphasising self-service to give remote workers easier access to information.
 In principle, this was good for employees, employers and specifically the People function.

+The challenge for many businesses we have spoken to over the last 18 months is: how do we knit all of these different tools together with a simple, easy-to-use, approach?
+And how can you avoid change fatigue and frustration for employees?
 If you deploy a piece of HR tech in isolation this will always be a challenge.
 If you don’t think through your end-to-end architecture and implement as an integrated solution, what your employees will find is a fragmented experience.
 The ‘look and feel’ might be different across tools and detract from their overall digital employee experience, which inevitably leads to your people telling you that they have too many systems to use.

-Get your integration right
+Get your HR technology integration right

-This is a fundamental requirement of any successful digital transformation programme where you have multiple systems that you are trying to deliver to a business.
-This is particularly important with a rapid deployment plan, as many businesses were aiming for in 2020 and at the beginning of 2021.
-If you get your integration plan right then the question isn’t “what are the optimum number of systems our people should have to use”, or “should we put a cap on the number of systems so that our employees don’t face overload?”, but rather “what experience would you like your employees to have”.
+If you get your HR technology integration plan right, then the question isn’t “what are the optimum number of systems our people should have to use”, or “should we put a cap on the number of systems so that our employees don’t face overload?”, but rather “what experience would you like your employees to have?”

 Consider the example of a banking application, perhaps one that you use for your own banking, where you have access to multiple additional services aside from transactions for your money.
 Many banking apps have insurance, or corporate perks-style benefits that sit within the system.
-Some of these might simply redirect you towards a re-branded site that is managed by an insurance company, but because the user has a seamless experience, it does not leave you frustrated because the effort and time required to get the information you need has been minimal.
-The architecture that underpins that may come from multiple sources and systems but from a user perspective it feels seamless; you don’t know that you are using multiple tools when in fact you are.
+Some of these might simply redirect you towards a re-branded site that is managed by an insurance company.

 The work may have all been conducted using ‘single sign-on’, an important part of making an employee experience seamless.
-If an employee has to sign on multiple times to get access to information it elongates the process of getting to where they want to go and adds to frustration.
+If an employee has to sign on multiple times to get access to information, it elongates the process of getting to where they want to go and adds to frustration.

 The data risks of poor integration

-Issues of data governance arise if multiple data sets don’t talk to one another.
-If you are using a multitude of systems to perform different HR tasks (performance management, onboarding, case management, etc.), have they all gone through the appropriate internal due diligence in terms of information security and due diligence processes?
 Is the information security (InfoSec) person aware that all of this data is hosted across the different platforms?
 Are they in the Cloud or ‘on premise’?
 Or a mixture of both?
-Which region is the data stored in (relevant when you have large multinational organisations who might operate shared services across different regions, for example) and are individuals working within the business aware of where their data is stored?
-The complexity of multiple systems adds additional layers of compliance for HR to be aware of, and so the risk of poorly delivered implementations can have wider reaching consequences than simply irritating employees.
+Which region is the data stored in (relevant when you have large multinational organisations who might operate shared services across different regions, for example)?